ownego/laravel-shopify-currency/README.md

 ## Introduction
-This package created for convert between 2 difference currency by using currencies file provided by Shopify.
+This package created for convert between 2 currencies by using currencies.js file provided by Shopify.
 ## Installation
 1. Install package